 As part of the Heatnet NWE project, Aberdeen City Council is completing a pilot project in Torry.
 An existing district heating network within this area currently serves three multi storey blocks.
 The pilot will expand this existing network, linking in three municipal buildings; Balnagask House, Provost Hogg Court and Deeside Family Centre.
 Following a competitive tender exercise, Nicol of Skene have been appointed to deliver the project.

-Work has now started on the pipe work and will be completed by the end of the year.
+Work to lay the pipe work and make alterations to the building plant rooms has been completed.
+Commissioning and testing of the new heating systems is now underway.
 Please see the map of the pipe route for more information

 Compared to each property having an individual gas boiler, the use of district heating can have the following benefits: